autocore-ai/autocore_pcu_doc/docs/Sdk_installation.md

 ### Uninstall

-To uninstall MCU SDK package, you need to flash the MCU with original open source MCU HAL.
-Please refer to our open source project: https://github.com/autocore-ai/pcu_mcu_hal
+To uninstall MCU SDK package, you need to flash the MCU with our open source MCU HAL.

+For MCU_HAL source code please go to: https://github.com/autocore-ai/pcu_mcu_hal

+Please follow the instruction in the readme file in the Github repository to build and flash MCU.

 ## How to install Autoware.AI